MangyCat/Tipera/README.md

 # Tipera - Type Tester

-This Tipera game was made in **2 hours** for High Seas.
+This typing game was made in **2 hours** for High Seas.
 It is a typing game where you choose between quotes or dictionary words to type and get your results at the end.

 ## How to Play